riteshroshann/riteshroshann/README.md

-AI undergrad working at the interface of representation learning, scientific computing, and post-quantum security.
-I study how neural networks implement computation in weight space — how they encode geometry, structure, and algorithms under constraints of data, optimization, and hardware.
-Architectures are not endpoints but coordinate systems in a larger design space shaped by symmetry and compute.
+AI undergrad exploring how learned systems represent and manipulate information.
+I’m interested in the internal mechanics: how neural networks build functions, encode geometry, and implement algorithms in weight space under the practical limits of data, optimization, and hardware.
+Architectures are coordinates in a broader design space shaped by symmetry, priors, and compute, not endpoints to be celebrated.

-I build from first principles: train models from scratch, reproduce baselines until dynamics match, and probe the stack from information theory and cryptography down through CUDA/kernels, up to distributed deployment under real latency–throughput–cost tradeoffs.
+I work bottom-up: train models from scratch, replicate baselines until the curves match, and dissect failure modes across initialization, data pipelines, and kernel execution.
+The stack matters end-to-end—cryptography and information on top, CUDA and distributed runtimes below, deployment under real latency–throughput–cost constraints at the boundary.

-Current focus: models that go beyond interpolation by integrating geometry, control, and cryptography.
-Long-term interest in unifying representation, generalization, and security under both classical and quantum limits.
+My current work explores models that combine neural representation with geometry, control, and cryptographic structures.
+Longer term, I’m interested in how notions of representation, generalization, and security interact as we push learning systems toward physical and post-quantum limits.

-Mapping the design space of differentiable computation: how architectures encode geometry, algorithms, and security under real constraints.
+**Stack:** python, pytorch, jax, cuda/kernels, mpi/nccl, tensor cores, distributed training, model/data/pipe parallelism, tensorRT/onnx, slurm/k8s, linux, hpc, cloud, profiling & optimization, c/c++, rust, ruby on rails, assembly

+**_Reverse-engineering how neural networks compute.
+**_